drobilc/MatchMaker/README.md

 ## Running

 You can run everything by moving into your ROS workspace folder and using a command `roslaunch love_maker_2000 all.launch`.

+### Change the world

+To change the world in which the robot will move, change the name of the `.world` file in `task3/launch/rins_world.launch`.